 In case of cramps caused by lack of circulation

-Health - Injuries shoes—both your running shoes and your day-to-day shoes.
+Another factor that can contribute to muscle fatigue is your shoes—both your running shoes and your day-to-day shoes.
 Be certain your shoes are not limiting your circulation in any way.
 For your running shoes, obtain a shoe that’s fitted by your local running store to be sure you are in the right for you.
-(Here’s what you should look for on the cause is believed to be more because of muscle fatigue.)
+(Here’s what you should look for We may earn commission from links on this page, but we only recommend products we back.)

 Improving circulation, or blood flow, is of great importance when dealing with muscle cramps.
 Circulation provides nutrition and oxygen to working muscles while also carrying away waste products.
 Improve your circulation by stretching after your runs, especially target your calves and feet.
 (Try these 5 Quick Stretches When Crunched for Time.)